-In order to allow students to focus on the primary objective of learning and alleviate parental concerns, the school has adopted a color-coordinated dress code.
+To allow students to focus on the primary objective of learning and alleviate parental concerns, the school has adopted a color-coordinated dress code.
 We request the parents' cooperation and support in enforcing the school's dress code to which we expect all students to conform daily.